Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

   3. If you encounter errors, then view the feedback to make corrections, and then re-run the checking script.
 If you receive a congratulation message that there are no errors, then proceed to the next part.

-### Part 2: Viewing Directory Contents / Copying & Moving Directories
+### Part 2: Viewing Directory Contents and Copying & Moving Directories

 Now that you have learned how to efficiently create your directory structure, you will now learn how to issue Linux commands to **view directory contents** as well as **copy** and **move** directories.